 There are many advanced studies and progressive guidelines available about various diseases and disorders that help us to prevent and manage health anomalies such as diabetes, heart ailments, cancer, stroke, arthritis, chronic kidney disease, and many more.
 However, many doubts cross our minds every day, and while we do plan to make changes in diet and lifestyle, we also keep pondering on what to eat and what not to eat, which is a zillion-dollar question with so much information hovering around us.

 Amongst all, one chronic health problem that has engulfed the planet more so in the last few decades is cholesterol imbalance.
-In layman’s terms, high cholesterol is bad and needs to be addressed at the earliest.
+In layman’s terms, high cholesterol is bad and must be addressed at the earliest.
 However, this may not always be true.
 There is a bigger picture involved with this health problem, and what may be considered too high for your body could be in the normal range for someone else.
-While measuring the amount of cholesterol and triglycerides in your blood can help predict your risk of blocked arteries and a lot more, let us acknowledge the fact that cholesterol, the most talked about a health issue, is a tad bit complex to understand.
+While measuring the amount of cholesterol and triglycerides in your blood can help predict your risk of blocked arteries and much more, let us acknowledge that cholesterol, the most talked about health issue, is a tad bit complex to understand.

 Also Read: 6 Common Cholesterol Myths Busted